-Export is generally highly encouraged by institutions in France.
-With one notable exception: goods known as dual use, which may have both a civil and military use.
-Kevlar cables for example, or pipework that could be used in a nuclear facility in Iran.
+Export is generally favoured by institutions in France.
+With one exception: so-called “dual use goods“, which can be used for both civilian and military purposes.
+Kevlar wiring, for example, or valves that could be used in a nuclear power plant in Iran.

-While the export of such goods is not prohibited, they are governed by the European Community Code for the Control of Exports.
-And French customs behave very vigilantly with respect to the risks associated with exporting these critical technologies.
-The customs agent could be personally liable if his or her level of vigilance were found to be deficient.
-What do you need to do if you have to ship this type of product from France to a country at war or under sanctions, or even to a country nearby a zone in crisis?
+Their export is not prohibited, but regulated by the Community Export Control Regime.
+And French customs are very vigilant about the risks associated with the export of these critical technologies.
+The customs officer is liable if his vigilance is not up to standard.
+What should you do if you have to ship this type of product from France to a country at war or under embargo, or even to a neighbouring country in a crisis zone?

-After verifying whether your products are impacted by such circumstances, you’ll need to verify the conditions required to obtain an export licence, and determine the tariff nomenclature for customs operations.
+Once you have verified that your products are eligible, you will need to check the requirements for obtaining an export permit, and determine the tariff nomenclature for customs operations.

-If you need to ship “dual use” goods, MATHEZ FREIGHT will support you to build solid and lasting solutions for your exports/imports.
+If you are a producer of “dual-use” goods, MATHEZ FREIGHT can help you to set up solid and durable solutions for export.

-For some products, any producer or importer targeting the French or European market transiting through France should provide French customs with a certificate of European compliance as well as laboratory test results.
-Some products also need to display the specific “EC” marking.
-Electrical products, toys, and safety equipment are those most primarily concerned by this legislation.
+For certain products, any producer or importer targeting the French market or the European market through France must provide French customs with a European certificate of conformity and the results of laboratory tests.
+Each of the products must also have the specific “EC” marking.
+Electrical products, toys and safety equipment are the main products affected by this legislation.

-Counterfeit and illegal products: the importer is solely responsible
+Counterfeit & illicit products: the importer alone responsible

-The importer of a counterfeit product is responsible in the eyes of customs authorities.
-The importer may take action against the vendor located outside Europe, but in the meantime, the customs authority considers that it is the importer which is at fault.
-The same rule applies to illegal products: the importer bears all responsibility.
+The importer of a counterfeit product is liable to the customs authorities.
+He can turn against the seller outside Europe, but in the meantime, the customs consider that it is him, the importer, who has made a mistake.
+The same rule applies to illicit products: the importer bears all the responsibility.

-French customs are inflexible regarding counterfeit products.
-Not only do they constitute a failure to earn throughout all the links in the value chain, in particular for the luxury sector, what’s more, copies may present hazards.
-Indeed, most counterfeit products do not comply with European standards.
+French customs are adamant about counterfeit goods.
+Not only do they represent a loss of income for all the links in the value chain, in particular for the luxury industry, but copies are also dangerous.
+Indeed, the majority of counterfeit products do not meet European standards.

 E-commerce & customs controls

 E-commerce allows more products to cross borders with fewer controls.
-In fact, these days distribution circuits have been reduced, large import flows bring in smaller units with increased frequency, considerably complicating the work of customs enforcement officials.
-Some imported products, particularly via European postal services, escape customs controls.
-With e-commerce, it has become more difficult to seize counterfeits.
-Vendors more easily escape entry duties, quality controls (quality certification) and the requirement to have an IOR.
-The solution would come in the form of legislation adapted to address these new realities, but the European Union has been slow to act with respect to this new form of commerce.
+Indeed, distribution channels are reduced, large flows make small units transit with increased frequency, making the work of customs officers considerably more complex.
+Some imported products, particularly via European posts, escape controls.
+With e-commerce, it becomes more difficult to capture counterfeits.
+Sellers can more easily escape entry fees, quality controls (labelling) and the requirement to have an IOR.
+The solution would be legislation adapted to these new realities, but the European Union is slow to legislate on this new trade.

-MATHEZ FREIGHT is clearly positioned to support e-commerce – being the IOR for a large BtoB industrial group represents a major business opportunity.
-Nevertheless, when we are contacted by a producer outside the EU who wishes to import to France, we always investigate the company – its reputation, size of the company, its history – because in the event of trouble, we are on the front line.
-Our clients are king, but not if they want to import what shouldn’t be imported!
+MATHEZ FREIGHT is clearly positioned in favour of e-commerce – being an IOR for a large BtoB manufacturer represents an interesting business opportunity.
+Nevertheless, when we are contacted by a non-EU producer to import into France, we always find out about him – reputation, size of the company, history – because in case of a problem, we are in the front line.
+Our customer is king, but not if he imports anything!

-The organization of the French and European freight forwarding market presents some specific issues in the eyes of Asian, African, and American agents.
+The organisation of the French and European transport market presents some specificities for Asian, African or American agents:

 - 80% of air freight in Europe is also transported by truck to or from an airport.

-- Safety measures are very strict in air freight: 100% of cargo is monitored (X-ray, explosives detection squads, and other necessary measures).
+- The security measures are very strict in the air: 100% of the cargo is controlled (X-ray, cino-technical brigades or other adequate means).

-- Visit our FAQs on air freight and maritime transport and find out more about major seaports and airports in France, combined transport, restitution of empty containers, …
+- Visit our FAQs air freight and sea freight to learn more about the main ports and airports in France, combined transport, return of empty containers, …